jakehildreth/QueenCityCon25/MARP/Slides.md

 # Prevention:
 ## Offline Domain Join (more secure!)
-1. On Tier 0 device, using a Trusted Computer Account Owner, provision a new computer object:
+1. Using a _Trusted Computer Account Owner_ with appropriate permissions, provision a new computer object:
     ```
     djoin /provision /domain contoso.com /machine NewComputer /savefile offlinedomainjoin.txt
     ```